 Smog checks are designed to ensure the amount and type of pollutants your vehicle is emitting do not exceed maximum standards.

 There are multiple components of any smog test, and your vehicle must pass all parts of the test to pass.
-The technician will also test other parts of your vehicle to make sure everything is running smoothly.

 Visual inspection of emissions control components and systems.